 The Brandy Crusta was first mixed in the 1850s by Italian bartender Joseph Santini.
 That makes it even older than the other New Orleans classics like the Ramos Gin Fizz, the Hurricane, and the Sazerac.

-The Crustas are also among the first cocktails having quite a complex, signature way of presentation and garnish.
-Due to that, this type of drink outshone many others when it first appeared in Jerry Thomas's "How to Mix Drinks" in 1862.
+The Crusta cocktails are among the first drinks with a complex, signature way of presentation and garnish.
+Due to that, this type of drink outshone many others when it first appeared in 1862 in Jerry Thomas's "Bartender's Guide on How to Mix Drinks."

-No matter if Whiskey, Gin, or Brandy - all of them were alright to use.
+As with many cocktail recipes in the early days, you could easily swap the base spirit.
+No matter if whiskey, gin, or brandy - all of them were alright to use.
 But one of them quickly became somewhat of the leader of the Crustas - the Brandy Crusta.

-On a side note: a good Brandy Crusta strongly relies on a quality Cognac.
-That and the perfect balance between Brandy and citrus will lift your Brandy Crusta from good to great.
+On a side note: a good Brandy Crusta strongly relies on a quality cognac.
+That and the perfect balance between brandy and citrus will lift your Brandy Crusta from good to great.

 The sugar crust